Aquilegia coerulea: Taxonomy

-Aquilegia coerulea is classified in genus Aquilegia in the family Ranunculaceae.
-A 2013 study found that it is most closely related to Aquilegia elegantula, Aquilegia skinneri, and Aquilegia longissima.
-In Utah the species is documented to hybridize with Aquilegia elegantula, Aquilegia flavescens, and Aquilegia formosa.

 The first scientific description of Aquilegia coerulea was by the American scientist Edwin James in 1822.
 Though Aquilegia coerulea was the original spelling by James, it has often been spelled as Aquilegia caerulea as this is more correct Latin.
 However, the rules of taxonomic nomenclature generally prefer the original spelling and this is the name adopted by the Board of International Botanic Nomenclature.
-James found the first specimen he collected in a thicket of scrub oak near what is today Palmer Lake, Colorado while on the Stephen H. Long Expedition of 1820.
+James found the first specimen he collected in a thicket of scrub oak near what is today Palmer Lake, Colorado, while on the Stephen H. Long Expedition of 1820.
 After James's description seven species, six subspecies, five varieties, and two botanical forms have been described that are considered to be synonyms of the species or one of its four varieties.